 Support for Access to the PI System

-Beginning with the second maintenance release of SAS 9.4, SAS/ACCESS supports access to the PI System.
+Beginning with the second maintenance release for SAS 9.4, SAS/ACCESS supports access to the PI System.
 The PI System is a repository for time series data.
 The data is collected from sensors that are attached to various types of monitoring and analysis equipment.
 For more information, see SAS/ACCESS Interface to the PI System.

 What's New in SAS/ACCESS 9.4 Interface to PC Files

 Changes and enhancements starting in the second maintenance release of SAS/ACCESS 9.4:

 - The SAS/ACCESS Interface to PC Files has added a new SAS LIBNAME engine called XLSX.
 It enables you to directly read and write data between Microsoft Excel XLSX files and SAS on Linux, UNIX, and Microsoft Windows operating environments.
 For more information, see SAS LIBNAME Statement for the XLSX Engine.

 - The SAS LIBNAME options FILELOCK=, CONNECTION=, and CONNECTION_GROUP are no longer supported.